SiddharthMathurDeveloper/Networking/Notes.md

 - Repeater -> Hubs -> Bridge -> Switches

+- Routers and switches, have specific types of chips known as `ASICs` or `Application Specific Integrated Circuits`

 ***The most common WAN technology and LAN technology tonight today is Ethernet***